gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/graphview.md

 A GraphView supports the following initialization flags:
 * `graphview::Flags::ScrollBars` or `ScrollBars` (for macro initialization) - enables scrollbars for navigating large graphs.
 * `graphview::Flags::SearchBar` or `SearchBar` (for macro initialization) - enables a search bar for finding nodes.
+* `graphview::Flags::MultiSelect` or `MultiSelect` (for macro initialization) - enables multi-selection UI: a checkbox gutter on each node (☑/☐), keyboard shortcuts to toggle or bulk-select nodes, and mouse gestures for Ctrl+click toggling and moving multiple selected nodes together.
+When this flag is off, behavior matches single-selection graphs as before.

 A GraphView supports the following edge line types:
 * `LineType::Single` or `Single` - single line edges